-You can, however, get a quality telescope for about $200 or less.
-It won't have a computer or a sky-tracking mount suitable for astrophotography.
-But you'll find easy setup, smooth operation and memorable views with these select telescopes.
+You can, however, get a quality telescope for about $300 or less.
+It won't have a computer or a sky-tracking mount suitable for astrophotography, but you'll find smooth operation and memorable views with these select telescopes.
 Some are very easy to set up.
 Others are more complicated but will teach their owners a lot about the sky in a fun, engaging way:

 Astronomers Without Borders OneSky 130